revaturelabs/interviewquestions/InterviewSpecificQuestions/Hibernate/Hibernate.md

 <blockquote>

-Yes we can use because JPA is a specification.
-So we can use all its annotation with hibernate.
+Yes, we can use because JPA is a specification.
+So, we can use all its annotation with hibernate.

 </blockquote>